 Gold chart | Fresh XAUUSD charts

-Daily shows this pair has moved up to just under the .270 and retraced down to the .382 at 1792.07.
-The rsi is in the buy zone, however the MacD is in the sell zone showing a divergence and therefore a reversal should happen.
-This pair should move up to the .270 at 1836.82 giving 409 pips.
+Hourly This pair has climbed up 204 pips and is now in consolidation.
+The rsi is in the buy zone, however the MacD is in the sell zone – showing a divergence.
+This pair should go to the .270 at 1824.26 giving 189 pips.

 What to do next?